All Souls Church, Langham Place

-All Souls Church is a conservative evangelical Anglican church in central London, situated in Langham Place in Marylebone, at the north end of Regent Street.
+All Souls Church is a conservative evangelical Anglican church in the City of Westminster, situated in Langham Place in Marylebone, at the north end of Regent Street.
 It was designed in Regency style by John Nash and consecrated in 1824.

-As it is directly opposite Broadcasting House, the BBC often broadcasts from the church.
-As well as the core church membership, many hundreds of visitors come to All Souls, bringing the average number of those coming through the doors for services on Sundays to around 2,500 every week.
-All Souls has an international congregation, with all ages represented.
+As the church stands directly opposite Broadcasting House, the BBC often broadcasts from the church.
+As well as the core church membership, many hundreds of visitors come to All Souls, bringing the average number of those coming through its doors for services on Sundays to around 2,500 every week.
+All Souls has an international congregation, with worshippers of all ages.